FRCA Notes

 Respiratory

-• Increased incidence of obesity may affect FRC
+• Increased incidence of obesity, which affects FRC

 • Adeno-tonsillar hypertrophy and oro-pharyngeal hypotonia may lead to OSA

-• Elicit features of OSA during pre-operative assessment e.g. STOP-BANG
+• One should elicit features of OSA during pre-operative assessment e.g. STOP-BANG

 • May necessitate post-operative monitoring in a higher-care area e.g. HDU